ThisIsNew145/FirstPythonRepo/README.md

-# FirstPythonRepo, This is my first python repo thanks for reading it, it's basic like what.
+# My python progress , This is my first python repo thanks for reading it, why is python so easy and basic this feels unnatural.